 - identify the individual needs of the student with disability

-- consult and collaborate with the student and/or parents and families.
+- work together with the student and/or parents and families.

-Your teacher and/or support teacher will continue to collaborate with you and your child to develop a Learning Plan which describes the adjustments that support engagement and learning.
+Your teacher and/or support teacher will work with you and your child to develop a Learning Plan which describes the adjustments that support your child’s learning.

-Learning Plans are used for a broad range of students, not all of whom attract disability funding.
-Please refer to the Learning Plan Procedure for further information.
+Learning Plans are used for a range of students.
+Not all students with Learning Plans receive disability funding.
+Please look at Learning Plan Procedure for more information.

 If you would like to discuss this further, please speak to your school Principal.

-If the matter remains unresolved, please refer to the Department’s Grievance Guidelines.
+If you still have concerns, please refer to the Department’s Grievance Guidelines.

 Talk with your classroom teacher or Support Teacher and they will contact your Educational Adjustment Moderator to consider the available evidence to see if it is reasonable to impute a disability.